ggfisher/hello-world/midterm_2.md

 5) Y-->X
 6) Y-->Z

 __Step 2__: Determine if any of the FD are redundant.
-We do this by determing the closure of each attribute along with testing each of the FD one at a time to see if they are redundant as shown:
+We do this by determining the closure of each attribute along with testing each of the FD one at a time to see if they are redundant as shown:

 Using FD number 1 compute (X)<sup>+</sup>